ADDA-js/learn-js/week1/notes_w1.md

 EX3
 You have just invested in ADDA, a sweet digital design agency.
 The stock price starts at 10 dollars.
 While the stock price is greater than or equal to 10, confirm the new stock price.
-If the stock price falls below 10 dollars, alert the user that they shoudl sell!
+If the stock price falls below 10 dollars, alert the user that they should sell!
 Stop asking what the price is.

 ```
 var stockPrice = 10; //assume dollars